Updated: 1st December 2020

 If Christmas were a place, it would look and feel just like this.
 Seiffen, in the Saxony Ore Mountains, was about as festive as it can get and within moments of arriving I declared I never wanted to leave this magical wonderland that seemingly put reality on hold for Santa.

 In Seiffen it’s not all about the markets when it comes to Christmas, it’s about the whole town.
-From the miners’ traditions to the snow-lined roofs and golden hues of the candles in windows, if you want to go on the ultimate Christmas vacation this, my friends is where you need to get to!
+From the miners’ traditions to the snow-lined roofs and golden hues of the candles in windows, if you want to go on the ultimate Christmas vacation this is truly one of the best winter destinations in Europe.

 The journey to Seiffen had been a blissful car journey of untouched towering trees and wide open spaces, eagerly awaiting a touch of smooth white snow to complete the perfect postcard picture.